sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 <figcaption><i>Figure 1 - DASH project</i></figcaption><br/><br/>

 - **Functional test suite**.
-Checks that the DASH capable device satisfies the standard SONiC functional requirements.
-This is a **black-box testing**  concerned with validating if the device works as intended in SONiC.
+A suite of checks to validate the DASH capable device satisfies the standard SONiC functional requirements.
+This is a **black-box testing**  concerned with validating whether the device works as intended with SONiC.
 For more information, see [SONiC testbed deployment and setup, SONiC testing, test report processing](https://github.com/Azure/sonic-mgmt/tree/master/docs).
 - **SDN**.
-The SDN with its controller is primarily responsible for controlling the DASH overlay services, while the traditional SONiC application containers are used to manage the underlay (L3 routing) and hardware platform.
+The SDN with its controller is primarily responsible for controlling the DASH overlay services; the traditional SONiC application containers are used to manage the underlay (L3 routing) and hardware platform.
 The SDN controller controls the overlay built on top of the physical layer of the infrastructure.
-From the point of view of the SDN control plane, when a customer creates an operation, for example a VNET creation, from the cloud portal, the controller allocates the resources, placement management, capacity, etc. via the northbound interface APIs.
+From the point of view of the SDN control plane, when a customer creates an operation from the cloud portal (for example a VNET creation) the controller allocates the resources, placement management, capacity, etc. via the northbound interface APIs.
 For more information, see the [SDN controller](#sdn-controller) section.
 - **Network SONiC OS**.
-DASH builds upon the traditional SONiC architecture, which is documented in the SONiC Wiki under [Sonic System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
+DASH builds upon the traditional SONiC architecture, which is documented in the SONiC Wiki under [SONiC System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
 For more information, see the [Logical architecture (software stack)](#logical-architecture-software-stack) section.
 - **Cloud deployment**.
 Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and hardened.
 Other enterprise and cloud providers may deploy DASH as well.
-It should be noted that innovations for **in-service software upgrades** (ISSU) and **high availability** (HA) are key tenets of the DASH charter.
 For more information, see the [Deployment](#deployment) section.
 - **P4 behavioral model**.
 We are developing a P4 defined behavioral model to describe the behaviors per scenario and document them in a repeatable format.
 From there we will be able to auto-generate the APIs.
-The implementation itself does not have to be P4. for more information, see the [Behavioral model](#behavioral_model) section.
+The implementation itself is not required to be P4.
+For more information, see the [Behavioral model](#behavioral_model) section.
-- **DASH programmable networking devices**.
-With the help of network hardware technology providers, create an open forum that capitalizes on the use of programmable networking devices including **SmartNICs**, **SmartToRs**, **SmartAppliances**.
+- **DASH programmable hardware**.
+With the help of network hardware technology providers, we are collaborating to create an open forum capitalizing on the use of programmable hardware including **SmartNICs**, **SmartSwitches**, and **SmartAppliances**.
 The documentation related to these devices will be made available by the providers themselves.
 - **Scenarios**.
-Cover SONiC-DASH extending SONiC APIs and related comprehensive set of objects to initially describe Microsoft
-Azure’s networking services for the cloud.
+Cover SONiC-DASH extending SONiC APIs and related comprehensive set of objects to describe Microsoft Azure’s networking services for the cloud.
 The 7 initial services (in draft) describe this in more detail.
 We will also work with cloud and enterprise providers to further extend SONiC DASH to meet their specific needs.
-For more informnation,see the [Scenarios](#scenarios) section.
+For more information,see the [Scenarios](#scenarios) section.
 - **Performance test suite**.
-Checks that the DASH capable device satisfies the standard SONiC-DASH performance requirements.
+Verification to ensure the DASH capable device satisfy the standard SONiC-DASH performance requirements.
 For more information about test documentation, test scripts, test configurations and other artifacts required to test a SONiC-DASH device or devices, see [SONiC-DASH Testing](https://github.com/Azure/DASH/tree/main/test).
 Notice that the focus is on executable test artifacts, not test requirements.

 ## Logical architecture (software stack)

- DASH builds upon the traditional SONiC architecture, which is documented in the SONiC Wiki under [Sonic System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
+ DASH builds upon the traditional SONiC architecture, which is documented in the SONiC Wiki under [SONiC System Architecture](https://github.com/Azure/SONiC/wiki/Architecture#sonic-system-architecture).
  The following descriptions assume familiarity with the SONiC architecture and will describe DASH as incremental changes relative to traditional SONiC.
 Notice